 Committee

-After completing comprehensive exams and the qualifying paper, you will choose three faculty members to serve on your dissertation committee, with one designated as committee chair.
+After completing comprehensive exams and the qualifying paper, students choose three faculty members to serve on their dissertation committee, with one designated as committee chair.
 Given the interdisciplinary nature of the degree, at least one faculty member should represent the “cognate” discipline.
 Committee members will provide regular feedback on dissertations and dissertation proposals.

 Dissertation Proposal

-You will prepare, submit, and orally defend a manuscript research proposal, similar to a dissertation proposal.
+Students prepare, submit, and orally defend their dissertation proposal.

 Dissertation Defense